Transport vs app simulation

 Agent: getEventLog(filter: "errors") → zero results, all good

-Dev: edits spec phrase from "summarize" to "describe"
+Dev: edits handler — changes wake-phrase string from "summarize" to "describe"

 → BrowserSimTransport (no Mock Device Kit involved)